 Related Post: The Secret To All My Success

-Of course, you can also study abroad for part or all of college or graduate school.
-There are many programs that will fund your way to study around the world.
-When looking into these, you will read a lot of prestigious language which might discourage you from applying, but I assure you that they need you to apply as much as you want them to say yes!
+Of course, you can also study abroad for a part or all of your college or graduate school studies.
+Many programs will fund your way to study around the world.
+When looking into these, you will read a lot of requirements, which might discourage you from applying, but I assure you that they need you to apply as much as you want them to say yes to your application!

 Related Post: 19 Amazing International Fellowship Programs